JanZaion/jan-zaion-web/src/mds/Interactive-Beats.md

 ![session view](/images/session_view.webp 'session view')

 In an effort to market Live, folks at Ableton made an educational site learningmusic.ableton.com.
 The sequencer right at the homepage that works like a simplified & streamlined version of the session view is what inspired me to create Interactive Beats.
 After months spent developing [Chord Spawner](https://janzaion.pro/projects/Chord-Spawner) and [Melody Spawner](https://janzaion.pro/projects/Melody-Spawner), Max for Live devices targeted at Live users, I figured I might as well create a piece of music software that 'normies' can enjoy.
-And thus, Interactive Beats were born.
+And thus, Interactive Beats was born.

 ## Technologies